top of page

 ahairston.mcea@gmail.com

-Amy T. Hairston, MMEA President-Elect, is in her 18th year as a choral/general music and theatre teacher in Maryland (Springbrook HS).
+Amy T. Hairston, MMEA President-Elect, is in her 19th year as a choral/general music teacher at Springbrook High School.
 She is a proud alumnus of Oakland Mills HS & UMD.
-Amy has been a music clinician and adjudicator for Calvert, Baltimore, Montgomery and Howard County, and has presented for MMEA, NJMEA and the Maryland Arts Summit.
-She also enjoys educational advocacy, vocal coaching for musicals and coaching Springbrook’s JV Girls Soccer team.
+In addition to her work for MMEA and Montgomery County, Amy has been a clinician and adjudicator for Calvert, Baltimore & Howard County, and has led professional development sessions at NJMEA and the Maryland Arts Summit.
+She enjoys promoting music education advocacy, vocal coaching for musicals and coaching Springbrook’s JV Girls Soccer team.

 Appointed Chairs & Representatives